 Important: Before attempting to deploy the universal forwarder, you must be familiar with how forwarding works and the full range of configuration issues.
 See:

-- the chapter "Forward data" for an overview of forwarding and forwarders.
+- the topics in the chapter "Forward data" for an overview of forwarding and forwarders.

 - the topics in the chapter "Configure forwarding" to learn how to configure forwarders.